liveart/react-lajs-admin/README.md

 ```
 Note that the bundle file dependency has to be changed to _/dist/bundle.js_ when running the version that is in
 development branch without dev server (which is not recommended).

-Any version from master branch will have everything ready and
-set up for production use.